pascaldekloe/gomel/README.md

 gomel(1) command searches for types within a Go module, including all of its dependencies.
 The target architecture defaults to `go env GOARCH`.

+Run `go install github.com/pascaldekloe/gomel/cmd/gomel@latest` to build the command into the bin directory of `go env GOPATH`.

 For example, command `gomel net.TCPAddr` prints the following table.
 It shows how field Zone takes 16 bytes, starting at byte-index 32 within the struct.